ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 Child lock function

-Press "+" and "-" buttons simultaneously can turn on or turn off child lock function.
-When child lock function is started up, child lock indicator on remote controller is ON.
-If you operate the remote control, remote control won't send signal.
+Press the "+" and "-" buttons simultaneously to turn on or off the child lock function.
+When the child lock function is started, the child lock indicator on the remote controller is ON.
+If you operate the remote control, the remote control will not send a signal.

-This function works only for remote controller, the buttons on the unit itself can not be locked.
+This function works only for the remote controller; the buttons on the unit itself cannot be locked.

 Temperature display switchover function

-Under OFF status, press "-" button and "MODE" button simultaneously can switch between °C and °F.
+Under OFF status, press the "-" button and "MODE" button simultaneously to switch between °C and °F.

 Light function